nus-cs2113-AY2021S2/ip/docs/README.md

 ## 1. Introduction

-Track-The-Mushroom is a beginner-friendly console application to manage all your track.
+Track-The-Mushroom is a beginner-friendly console application to manage all your tasks.

 ## 2. Quick Start in Intellij